QwikDev/qwik/integration/README.md

 # Integration

-This folder contains both e2e integration tests as well as examples of usage of the sub-framework.
+This folder contains internal e2e integration tests as well as examples of usage of the sub-framework.

 ## Examples: